Molaison/MantaID/readme.md

 ```

-The meaning of parameters are (1) train, the training set; (2) test, the test set; (3) path2save, the path of the trained model, the default is NULL, not saved; (4) batch_size, the size of the training batch, the larger the training period, the shorter the training period, but the number of periods to achieve the same accuracy increases (5) epochs, the number of training periods, all samples are trained once; (6) validation_split, the proportion of data sets in the training set that are used to divide into validation sets;
+The meaning of parameters are (1) `train`, the training set; (2) `test`, the test set; (3) `path2save`, the path of the trained model, the default is NULL, not saved; (4) `batch_size`, the size of the training batch, the larger the training period, the shorter the training period, but the number of periods to achieve the same accuracy increases (5) `epochs`, the number of training periods, all samples are trained once; (6) `validation_split`, the proportion of data sets in the training set that are used to divide into validation sets;

 ```R
 result_BP <- mi_train_BP(train, test, path2save = NULL, batch_size = 128, epochs = 64, validation_split = 0.3)
 ```

-#### Models Explaining:
+#### Models Explaining

-`cnfs_matri` function converts the results of model training into an obfuscation matrix; the results of the model training function are used directly as input; the `ifnet` argument is a logical value, TRUE for a neural network model;
-`mi_plot_heatmap` plots the heatmap for the confusion matrix; name, the model name, the suffix when the file is stored; filepath, the path when the model is stored.
+`mi_get_confusion`, converts the results of model training into an obfuscation matrix; the results of the model training function are used directly as input; `ifnet`, a logical value, TRUE for a neural network model; `mi_plot_heatmap`, plots the heatmap for the confusion matrix; `name`, the model name, the suffix when the file is stored; `filepath`, the path when the model is stored.

 ```R
 matri_rg <- mi_get_confusion(result_rg)